microsoft/TypeScript-Website/packages/documentation/copy/en/modules-reference/Reference.md

 #### `baseUrl`

 > `baseUrl` was designed for use with AMD module loaders.
 If you aren’t using an AMD module loader, you probably shouldn’t use `baseUrl`.
-Since TypeScript 4.1, `baseUrl` is no longer required to use [`paths`](#paths) and should not be used just to set the directory `paths` values are resolved from.
+Since TypeScript 4.1, `baseUrl` is no longer required to use [`paths`](#paths), and in TypeScript 6.0 it is deprecated.

-The `baseUrl` compiler option can be combined with any `moduleResolution` mode and specifies a directory that bare specifiers (module specifiers that don’t begin with `./`, `../`, or `/`) are resolved from. `baseUrl` has a higher precedence than [`node_modules` package lookups](#node_modules-package-lookups) in `moduleResolution` modes that support them.
+For code that used `baseUrl` as a common prefix for [`paths`](#paths), remove `baseUrl` and add that prefix to each `paths` entry.

-When performing a `baseUrl` lookup, resolution proceeds with the same rules as other relative path resolutions.
-For example, in a `moduleResolution` mode that supports [extensionless relative paths](#extensionless-relative-paths) a module specifier `"some-file"` may resolve to `/src/some-file.ts` if `baseUrl` is set to `/src`.
+For code that used `baseUrl` as a lookup root for arbitrary bare specifiers, use an explicit catch-all `paths` entry instead.

 Resolution of relative module specifiers are never affected by the `baseUrl` option.

 #### `node_modules` package lookups

 Node.js treats module specifiers that aren’t relative paths, absolute paths, or URLs as references to packages that it looks up in `node_modules` subdirectories.
 Bundlers conveniently adopted this behavior to allow their users to use the same dependency management system, and often even the same dependencies, as they would in Node.js.
-All of TypeScript’s `moduleResolution` options except `classic` support `node_modules` lookups. (`classic` supports lookups in `node_modules/@types` when other means of resolution fail, but never looks for packages in `node_modules` directly.)
-Every `node_modules` package lookup has the following structure (beginning after higher precedence bare specifier rules, like `paths`, `baseUrl`, self-name imports, and package.json `"imports"` lookups have been exhausted):
+All of TypeScript’s module resolution modes for modern code support `node_modules` lookups.
+Every `node_modules` package lookup has the following structure (beginning after higher precedence bare specifier rules, like `paths`, self-name imports, and package.json `"imports"` lookups have been exhausted):

 1. For each ancestor directory of the importing file, if a `node_modules` directory exists within it:
    1. If a directory with the same name as the package exists within `node_modules`: